 In April, the redevelopment authority approved contracts for the expansion of three new businesses, which will collectively total $3.6 Million.
 LB840 loans and TIF were used to develop these projects.

-Once a month the City council spends a Saturday morning planning for a certain topic.
+Once a month the City council spends a Saturday morning holding a work session to discuss development progress.
 At certain times, other entities are invited such as housing partners, the school board, county commissioners, and Dawson Area Development.
 This ensures everyone is on the same page regarding the goals of the community and what everyone’s part is to achieve those goals.
 The result is that the City of Lexington has had many successful community development projects in the past twelve months that improve the quality of life for residents.

 An innovative approach to fundraising was developed in 2014.
 The City decided to undertake a major capital improvement project to build a new indoor soccer field house at a price tag of over $1.5 Million.
 The city started a campaign to all of the residents in the city that want to be part of these efforts but cannot afford to make a large one-time donation.
 Arrangements were made so their donations could be placed on their utility bills and they can make their contributions monthly.
 This gave those that do not always the opportunity to donate a sense of ownership in this project.
 This resulted in another 125 donors and $25,000 in donations.